Safeguarding at Ingleton Primary School

 Appointment of staff and induction of newly appointed staff and work placements All staff who are appointed to work in school have a criminal records search (DBS check) and complete a ‘disqualification by association’ form.
 This highlights people who have a criminal record or if previous allegations have been made against them, or anyone they are closely associated with.

 If staff are found to have a criminal record, the appointment is reconsidered by the Headteacher and the Governing Body.
 The LA is informed directly by the Disclosure and Barring Service.
 The Headteacher sits on all appointment panels where external candidates are appointed.
-Safer Recruitment training has been completed by the head and the Chair of Governors.
+Safer Recruitment training has been completed by the head and three governors.

 New staff are inducted into safeguarding practices.
 All staff are required to complete the LSCB Level 1 Safeguarding Training (basic awareness).
 Newly appointed staff are assigned a mentor for the induction period.
 It is the responsibility of the mentor to familiarize new staff with procedures and policy which affect the safeguarding and health and safety of all at school, but especially the children.